To find out more, contact David Smith (+44 (0)20 7427 4905) or call us on +44 (0) 20 7353 6381 for a confidential discussion.

 Lydia sat as a fee paid Employment Judge between 2005 and 2017.

 Employment & Discrimination

-Lydia has over eighteen years’ experience of all aspects of employment and discrimination law.
+Lydia has over twenty years’ experience of all aspects of employment and discrimination law.
 Latterly she has specialised in complex discrimination claims (including claims at the interface of pensions and employment law) and High Court bonus and restrictive covenant issues.